Plantar Fasciitis services offered in Sugar Land , TX

 If your symptoms persist or worsen, you might benefit from an outpatient procedure like corticosteroid injections, extracorporeal shockwave therapy, or biologic therapy.

-To receive treatment for plantar fasciitis, make an appointment at Vargas Foot & Ankle Specialists by calling the nearest office or booking online today.
+To receive treatment for plantar fasciitis, make an appointment at Vargas Foot & Ankle Specialists by calling our office or booking online today.

 Your foot issues won’t.